currents-dev/cypress-cloud/.github/README.md

 ## Batched Orchestration

 This package uses its own orchestration and reporting protocol that is independent of cypress native implementation.
-The new [orchestration protocol](https://currents.dev/readme/integration-with-cypress/cypress-cloud#batched-orchestration) allows multiple spec files to be batched together for better efficiency.
+The new [orchestration protocol](https://currents.dev/readme/integration-with-cypress/cypress-cloud#batched-orchestration) uses cypress in "offline" mode and allows batching multiple spec files for better efficiency.
 You can adjust the batching configuration in `cypress.config.js` and use different values for e2e and component tests.

 ## API